ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 ## Challenge Labs

-Try to add the necessary tasks to your Ansible Playbooks to run the **Job Template** you created.
+Try to add the necessary tasks to your Ansible Playbook to run the **Job Template** you created.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>